 Rasmus joined Watsi on June 18th, 2018.
-One month ago, Rasmus became the 4494th member to automatically support a new Watsi patient every month.
-Since then, 25 more people have become monthly donors!
-Rasmus' most recent donation supported Veronicah, a woman from Kenya, to fund fracture repair surgery.
+Three months ago, Rasmus became the 4494th member to automatically support a new Watsi patient every month.
+Since then, 497 more people have become monthly donors!
+Rasmus' most recent donation supported Khum, a woman from Cambodia, to fund cataract surgery.

 Veronicah is a small-scale farmer from Kenya.
 In early December, she sustained upper limb fractures.
 She is not able to use both her hands, and she is in chronic pain.
 Fortunately, surgeons at our medical partner can help.
 On December 27, Veronicah will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help her heal well, and she will be able to use her hands again.
 Now, our medical partner, African Mission Healthcare Foundation, is requesting $1,451 to fund this procedure.
 Veronicah says, “My prayer is to join my family in celebrating new year.
 I hope to get well and be discharged."